SteBuTOS/raspi2raspi/README.md

 # raspi2raspi
 Program to copy from one Raspberry Pi display to another Raspberry Pi display.
-Original version by Andrew from Melbourne
+Original version by Andrew from Melbourne.
-Additional parameter 'rotate' by Stefan Burger
+Additional parameter 'rotate' by Stefan Burger.
 # usage

     raspi2raspi <options>